-Great news!
-This project is fully funded!
-Thank you to all the generous donors.
-You are keeping the roofs at Shugsep Nunnery and Institute from leaking and ensuring a healthy place for the nuns to live and study.
+We’re delighted to report that this big project was fully funded in November 2018.
+Thank you to all the generous donors for keeping Shugsep Nunnery and Institute a strong and healthy place for the nuns to live and study.
+Here’s our report to you with before and after photos.

 In the spring of 2018, we launched a special fundraising campaign to paint the metal roofs throughout the entire campus at Shugsep Nunnery and Institute in northern India.

-- Cleaning and sanding the tin roofing sheets and metal facias (the bands under the roof edges),
+- Cleaning and sanding over 43,000 square feet of tin roofing sheets and metal facias (the bands under the roof edges)

-- Priming with one coat of top-quality red oxide paint to prevent rusting; and finally
+- Priming them with one coat of top-quality red oxide paint to prevent rusting

 - Painting with two coats of green enamel paint for the roofs and black enamel paint for the facias.